 Andy earned an M.S. in Electrical Engineering from Stanford University and a B.S. in Electrical Engineering from the University of Cape Town, South Africa.

-Randy Gottfried was most recently Chief Operating Officer and Chief Financial Officer of Riverbed Technology, joining the company pre-revenue and helping grow it to over a billion dollars of sales in more than 40 countries over his nine years there.
+Randy Gottfried is the Chief Financial Officer at AppDynamics.
+Previously, Randy was Chief Operating Officer and Chief Financial Officer of Riverbed Technology, joining the company pre-revenue and helping grow it to over a billion dollars of sales in more than 40 countries over his nine years there.
 Riverbed went public in 2006.

 Prior to Riverbed, Randy was Chief Financial Officer at Inktomi, a leading network software and Internet search company, which went public in 1998 and was later acquired by Yahoo!.
-His other experience includes database software developer Sybase and Bank of America.
-Randy started his career at Ernst and Young and became a Certified Public Accountant in 1989.
+His other experience includes database software developer Sybase, Ernst and Young, and Bank of America.

 Randy holds an MBA from Northwestern University’s Kellogg School of Management and an undergraduate business degree from the University of Michigan in Ann Arbor.